-These two letters were written by 28 year-old, Canadian-born, Zephram Lariviére [or Larvier] (1835-1863) to his wife Priscilla Waters (1841-1914).
+These three letters were written by 28 year-old, Canadian-born, Zephram Lariviére [or Larvier] (1835-1863) to his wife Priscilla Waters (1841-1914).
 The couple lived in Clarington, Orleans county, New York and had two little girls—Phylena (b.
 1859) and Laura (b.
 1862) by August 1862 when Zephram enlisted in Co.
 D, 151st New York Volunteer Infantry.
 “The regiment was not a military achievement, it knew nothing of war, drill, or even the necessary discipline which perfects such organizations, but behind the man was an impulse to be a good soldier who should give his life if necessary, for the maintenance of a great principle.”
 [Chronicles of the 151st Regiment, p.
 16, compiled by Helena A. Howell]

 Zephram wrote the 2nd letter from the camp of the 151st New York near Sulfur Springs, Va., on August 23, 1863.
 He lectures his wife about taking care of her health.
 Less than two months later, Zephram would be dead—a victim of Typhoid Fever.
 His death was given as 17 October 1863.